brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 # {data-background-image="static/dogfooding.jpg"}

 ::: notes
+- Let's say you're buying a new car.
+It's a bit expensive, but really nice.
+- 'I drive this car my self.'
+Suddenly we trust their opinion more
 - Sales people use this argument all the time
-- 'I drive this car my self.'
-Suddenly we trust their review more
-- But there is some truth to this
+- This is often labeled a logical fallacy, but there is some truth to this
 - Using the tools we make, is a great way to test, and improve them.
-- Early warning system
+- This makes us both early warning system, and experts
 :::

 ---